 Overheating Risk Analysis and Assessment Services In The UK

-In the context of UK’s rapidly evolving urban landscape and the increasing frequency of extreme weather events, overheating has become a significant concern for building occupants and developers alike.
-Overheating occurs when indoor temperatures rise to uncomfortable levels, posing health risks and compromising occupants’ well-being.
+With the UK’s city landscape rapidly evolving and extreme weather events increasing in regularity, overheating is a growing concern for building occupants and developers alike. best Overheating results when indoor temperatures become uncomfortable, representing health hazards and undermining the well-being of occupants.

-To address this growing challenge, the London Plan mandates overheating analysis and assessments for all new developments and major refurbishments.
-This requirement stems from the recognition that overheating can have detrimental impacts on both building occupants and the wider environment.
+To meet this increasing challenge, the London Plan requires overheating analysis and assessment on all new builds and large refurbishments.
+This is due to the fact that overheating has negative effects on building occupants and the surrounding environment.

-At CCA Environmental, we offer comprehensive overheating analysis and assessment services to help you meet the rigorous requirements set out in the London Plan and UK building regulations.
+At CCA Environmental we are able to carry out detailed overheating analysis and we have a number of checks in place to help you achieve the rigorous standards set out by the London Plan and UK building regulations.

 Overheating can lead to a range of adverse consequences, including:

-Overheating occurs when indoor temperatures reach uncomfortable and potentially dangerous levels, impacting health, productivity, and energy consumption.
-Prolonged exposure to high temperatures can exacerbate health conditions, reduce cognitive function, and increase the need for energy-intensive cooling systems.
+Overheating occurs when temperatures in a room rise above what is comfortable or even hazardous, which is impacting health, productivity and energy use.
+Prolonged high temperatures can exacerbate existing health issues, reduce productivity, and lead to an increased need for energy-hungry cooling systems.

-- Health risks: Prolonged exposure to high temperatures can exacerbate existing health conditions, particularly for vulnerable individuals such as the elderly and those with respiratory or cardiovascular ailments.
+• Health risks: Prolonged exposure to heat can exacerbate underlying conditions, particularly in at-risk groups such as the elderly and people with cardiovascular or respiratory conditions.

-- Increased energy consumption: Excessive reliance on air conditioning to mitigate overheating contributes to higher energy consumption and associated carbon emissions.
+• Higher energy use: Overdependence on air conditioning to counteract overheating leads to increased energy use and related carbon emissions.

 Overheating Analysis Guidelines

-The London Plan outlines specific guidelines for conducting overheating analysis and assessments.
-These guidelines emphasise the importance of employing dynamic thermal modelling techniques, such as CIBSE TM59 for residential buildings and CIBSE TM52 for non-residential buildings.
-Dynamic thermal modelling involves simulating the thermal performance of a building over time, considering factors such as:
+The London Plan sets out the detailed requirements for undertaking overheating analysis and appraisal.
+These are to stress the use of dynamic thermal modelling methodologies, including CIBSE TM59 for dwelling buildings and CIBSE TM52 for buildings other than dwellings.
+Dynamic thermal modelling implies simulating building thermal performance through time, accounting for factors like:

 Compliance With Overheating Requirements For Building Regulations